julianonn/dc-parking-tickets/README.md

 * How does parking enforcement vary by time of day, day of week, or month of year?
 Volume of traffic?
   Proximity to schools and public transportation hubs?

-Once I wrangle some pre-2021, I'd also like to explore:
+Once I wrangle some pre-2021 data, I'd also like to explore:
 * How has parking enforcement varied with changes in urban economic activity due the COVID-19 pandemic?